-There are multiple kinds of liens as well, like property liens, tax liens, and legal judgment liens.
-By using a lien, a lender can get the assurances they need to secure a loan and the borrower can secure the loan amount they need.
-If you’re using an asset or property as collateral in a loan, then you’ll probably have to deal with liens.
+The purpose of this type of legal document is to give a lender the assurances they need to secure a loan for a borrower.
+If you’re using an asset or property as collateral in a loan, then you’ll probably have to deal with this type of legal agreement.

-A lien holder can be many people.
-Usually, it’s going to be someone that would somehow have a right to ownership of an asset if something isn’t repaid.
-For example, if you take out a title loan the lender will become a lien holder on the title of your vehicle.
-Someone who holds a lien could be a creditor, a lender, someone involved in a legal judgment, or a government entity.
+This can be whoever has access to the title of a property.
+For example, if you take out a title loan the lender will become a partial title holder on the title of your vehicle.
+This could be a creditor, a lender, someone involved in a legal judgment, or a government entity.

-When you buy a car using a loan, the lender of that loan keeps a lien on that vehicle until you no longer owe them money.
-If you use the title of your car to take out a title loan, then the title loan lender will take out a lien on the title of your car until the title loan is repaid.
+When you buy a car using a loan, the lender of that loan keeps a temporary, partial ownership on that vehicle until you no longer owe them money.
+If you use the title of your car to take out a title loan, then the title loan lender will also keep this temporary, partial ownership on the title of your car until the title loan is repaid.

-A judgment lien can be placed on any kind of property or asset.
-The difference with a judgment lien is the person enacting the right to the property.
-Judgment liens are used by the court system when a lawsuit requires the transfer or selling of property or assets.
-This allows the court to have legal ownership to transfer or sell those assets according to the specific court circumstances.
+This can be placed on any kind of property or asset.
+They are used by the court system when a lawsuit requires the transfer or selling of property or assets.
+This allows the court to have legal ownership to transfer or sell those assets.

-A lien on a house can sometimes be called a real estate lien.
-Usually, it’s connected to someone’s mortgage.
-If someone becomes delinquent on their mortgage payments, meaning they haven’t kept up with their mortgage payments for a long enough period of time, then the mortgage lender may use their real estate lien to seize the house and sell it to repay the loan.
+If someone becomes delinquent on their mortgage payments, then the mortgage lender may use their partial real estate ownership to seize the house and sell it to repay the loan.

-Liens certainly have their uses.
+Liens have many uses for lenders and borrowers.
 They can help everyday people get the things they need like a car to drive or a home to live in.
 They can also help people get the loan funding they need using collateral loans.

 Payday Loans are also commonly referred to as Cash Advances, Payday Advances, Payday Advance Loans, and Fast Cash Loans.
 Check City does not usually utilize traditional credit checks as part of the payday loan approval process.
 However, Check City may, at its discretion, verify application information by using national consumer loan underwriting databases that may include information relating to previous cash advance transactions that Check City may take into consideration in the approval process.
 Actual loan amounts vary.
 See Rates and Fees for specific information and requirements.
 Products or services offered to customers may vary based on customer eligibility and applicable state or federal law.
 Some customers applying for payday loans or installment loans may be required to submit additional documentation due to state law and qualification criteria.
 CheckCity.com provides loan services in: Alabama, Alaska, California, Hawaii, Idaho, Kansas, Missouri, Nevada, Texas, Utah, Washington, Wisconsin, and Wyoming.
 Customer Notice: A single payday advance is typically for two to four weeks.
 However, borrowers often use these loans over a period of months, which can be expensive.
 Payday advances are not recommended as long-term financial solutions.
 Loan proceeds issued through our website are generally deposited via ACH for next business day delivery if approved by 8pm CT Mon. – Fri.